 I strolled down the path away from the house and turned to absorb its beauty once more.

-The room that belonged to those windows would make an inspiring writing room.
 In that room I could watch the sun rise over the lake.
 I could sit at an old wooden table in a creaky wooden chair and my pen would scratch across the paper in fluid motion.
-I could spend early mornings working on my novel before traveling to the news office.
-Such productive mornings would make it more pleasurable to report on the news of the day.
+I could spend early mornings working on my novel before walking to the news office.

 If I had a haven to come from and return to, I could bear the dispiriting work.
 I would come home and spend the evenings with candles and a warm fire.
 I would have my books; I would read all the volumes I cherished again and again until they healed my soul’s wounds like a balm.

-It would be drafty and cold in the vast old house, but with wool blankets, a hat, a scarf, and warm slippers and clothes, it would be worthwhile.
+It would be drafty and cold in the vast old house, but it would be worthwhile.
 It would save me from the gloom of the rooms I inhabited now, with their dearth of windows, their overbearing landlady, their smell of old cabbage, and their lack of pets.